aws-samples/cfn101-workshop/content/basics/templates/outputs/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace
 :::
 1. Use the AWS CLI to update the stack.
 The required parameter `--template-body` have been pre-filled for you.
+Replace the `ParameterValue` **MyAmiId** with  the value you have hardcoded in `resources.yaml` file earlier.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-aws cloudformation update-stack --stack-name cfn-workshop-s3 --template-body file://outputs.yaml --parameters
+aws cloudformation update-stack --stack-name cfn-workshop-ec2 --template-body file://outputs.yaml --parameters '[{"ParameterKey":"AmiID","ParameterValue":"MyAmiId"}]'
 :::
 1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
 :::code{language=shell showLineNumbers=false showCopyAction=true}